This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Wash eggplants and slice them, lengthwise, into ½ inch slices.
-To sweat out extra moisture from the eggplant, generously rub each side of the eggplant with salt and place all the eggplant on two baking sheets.
+• Wash the eggplants and slice them, lengthwise, into ½ inch slices.
+To sweat out extra moisture from the eggplant, generously rub each side with salt and place the slices on two baking sheets.

 • To the skillet add the crushed tomatoes, tomato sauce, tomato paste, garlic, Italian seasoning, sugar, basil, and salt and pepper.